World news digest

 • Indonesia started the construction of a $3.1 billion coal gasification plant to cut LPG imports.

-• Nigeria suspended on January 24 the removal of a subsidy on fuel ahead of labor protests on Thursday.
+• On January 24, Nigeria suspended the removal of a subsidy on fuel ahead of labor protests on Thursday.

 • Postponed because of the Covid-19 pandemic, Argentina‘s 2020 Census will take place on May 18.
 It becomes a public holiday to allow for face-to-face interviews, although the 56 questions can be answered digitally.